leonore/deep-learning-for-immune-cells/timelog.md

 - *1 hour* Looking at other small dataset + autoencoder performance for comparison
 - *1 hour* Visualising features with different activation functions
 - *1.5 hour* Pairing up tcells/dcells into one image before training, testing code on that
+- *0.5 hour* Playing with dataset

 ## Week 11 c/ 2 December (0/15 hours)

+### 2 December 2019
+- *1 hour* Playing with dataset (cropping, shuffling) to see if it impacts learning

 Plan:
-* try adding the overlap as the third channel?
+* try adding the overlap as the third channel? -> nope
+* play with dataset to see if can get more learning -> nope
 * try data augmentation
 * figure out why sigmoid function coming out black
 * if no progress before meeting: prepare live t-sne visualisation